A-Z of gender identity

 Someone who performs hyper-exaggerated feminine traits for the sake of art or entertainment, usually at a show or theatre.
 Usually, the performer identifies as a man, but does not necessarily have to.

 This stands for Female to Male.
-This term is used to describe a transgender person who were assigned a female gender at birth, and now identifies as male.
+This term can be used by a transgender person who was assigned female at birth, but identifies as a man.

-This term is used to describe the deep discontent and anxiety someone feels when they are living their lives as a gender they don’t identify with.
+This term is used to describe the deep discontent and anxiety someone can feel when they are living their lives with an assigned sex and/or gender they don’t identify with.
 Not all transgender people experience dysphoria, and it is possible to be transgender without feeling dysphoria.

-How someone presents their gender externally, through things like clothes, appearance and behaviour.
+How someone presents their gender externally, through things like clothes, appearance, mannerisms or behaviour.

 Someone’s internal perception of their gender - how they feel inside about their gender.

-A term that can be used to describe people whose gender falls outside of the gender binary.
-It might be used to describe a person who identifies as multiple genders, or no genders.
+A term used by people whose gender identity is queer, or whose gender falls outside of the gender binary.
+It might be used by a person who does not subscribe to conventional gender norms, or who identifies as multiple genders, or no genders.

-LGBTQIA+ is a commonly used acronym for Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex or Asexual.
-The + sign is to signify other categories of gender and sexual orientation that aren’t accurately described by these terms.
+LGBTI+ is a commonly used acronym for Lesbian, Gay, Bisexual, Transgender, or Intersex.
+The + sign is to signify other categories of gender and sexual orientation that aren’t accurately represented by these terms.

 This stands for Male to Female.
-This term is used to describe a transgender person who were assigned a male gender at birth, and now identifies as female.
+This term can be used by a transgender person who was assigned male at birth, but identifies as a woman.

-Sometimes used shorthand version of transgender, transsexual or used to be inclusive of a variety of identites under the transgender umbrella.
+Sometimes used as a shorthand version of transgender or used to be inclusive of a variety of identities under the transgender umbrella.